nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 We’ll also use a second file that we call a **fastq list**.
 This is simply a list of prefixes for the samples we want to analyze in a particular run.
-Our fastq table can contain data for all individuals in our study, but at any given time, we may only want to perform an operation on a subset of them.
+Our fastq table should contain data for all individuals in our study, but at any given time, we may only want to perform an operation on a subset of them.
 Like today, in the interest of time, we only want to run 6 sets of fastq files through each processing step.